tc39/test262-harness/README.md

 | -e, --consoleCommand | For console runner, sets the command to invoke.
 Must be in PATH.
 | -p, --consolePrintCommand | For console runner, sets the command to write to console.
 Used for reporting errors to the harness.
 | -t, --threads | Run this many tests in parallel.
+| -b, --batch | How many tests to batch together.
+Only supported by some runners (currently just jsshell)
 | --testStrict | Tests both strict and non-strict mode (note: many tests need fixing for this to work)
 | -R, --reporter | Selects test case result format.
 Currently either `json`, `tap`, or `simple`.
 Default `simple`.
 | --prelude | Appends specified file to the top of each test file.